-I will only add that I found it odd that, on the one hand, they say people believed that lack of funding was the number one issue facing the district and on the other, a substantial majority of people believed the district didn’t spend its money well.
+I will only add that I found it really odd that, on the one hand, they say people believed that lack of funding was the number one issue facing the district and on the other, a substantial majority of people believed the district didn’t spend its money well.
 How could both be #1 answers?
 What’s the take away?
 They don’t spend it well so give them more to waste?
 That makes no sense.

 Their fix?
-Slash the number of school board members, which means you, the parent, citizen and or taxpayer have less representation and weaker say.
+Slash the number of school board members, which means you, the parent or taxpayer have less representation and weaker say.
 If they get their way, there will be an entirely different election system for school board members than there will be for the mayor and aldermen.
 Creating an entirely different representation and election scheme for the school board will disenfranchise countless citizens.
 There isn’t a school district that I know of in this state where the election structure is different than that of the town in which it exists.
 This is a recipe for confusion and chaos.
 That’s good for the special interests, by the way.

 As I look at my notes, I’m truly befuddled by what I’ve read and am overwhelmed by what I have left to say.
-What do you say about a document that wants “fiscal sustainability,” but proposes, by my tally $8 to $10 MILLION in new spending, about half of which will be ongoing, and demands policy changes that will significantly increase the need for staff as enrollment continues to decline?
+What do you say about a document that wants “fiscal sustainability” but proposes, by my tally, $8 to $10 MILLION in new spending, about half of which will be ongoing, and demands policy changes that will significantly increase the need for staff as enrollment continues to decline?

 In a way, I feel that I’ve written this all for not.
-With Manchester Proud’s “Bat Signal” shining bright on one of the many Brady Sullivan towers in town, with the Chamber of Commerce urging its membership to flood the public hearing tomorrow night, with Mayor Joyce Craig scheduling a vote on the night this “draft” plan is to receive public feedback and stating it will be an up or down vote to accept the document as a whole, with Superintendent Dr. John Goldhardt giving a full-throated endorsement of the plan (intended, no doubt, by Manchester Proud to intimidate skeptical school board members and marginalize the opposition of the “unqualified” citizens by brandishing the expertise and credibility of the city’s “educational leader” in support of this rag of a document) and the full court PR press in the media, on social media and through all of the “stakeholder groups” involved in its development, it is highly unlikely that this document will be rejected, though it absolutely should be.
+With Manchester Proud’s “Bat Signal” shining bright on one of the many Brady Sullivan towers in town, with the Chamber of Commerce urging its membership to flood the public hearing tomorrow night, with Mayor Joyce Craig scheduling a vote on the night this “draft” plan is to receive public feedback and stating it will be an up or down vote to accept the document as a whole, with Superintendent Dr. John Goldhardt giving a full-throated endorsement of the plan (intended, no doubt, by Manchester Proud to intimidate skeptical school board members and marginalize the opposition of “unqualified” citizens by brandishing the expertise and credibility of the city’s “educational leader” in support of this rag of a document) and the full court PR press in the media, on social media and through all of the “stakeholder groups” involved in its development, it is highly unlikely that this document will be rejected, though it absolutely should be.
 At a minimum, it should go through the committee process so that board members and the public can have a real say in the plan that gets adopted.

 It won’t happen though and it’s why, in my opinion, they delayed releasing the plan until after the new board was seated.
 Certainly Mary Georges (D-Ward 3), Lisa Freeman (R-Ward 5), Ross Terrio (R-Ward 7), Jimmy Lehoux (R-Ward 8), Dr. John Avard (R-Ward 10) and myself (R-at-Large) would have added our questions, criticisms and opposition to that of Arthur Beaudry (D-Ward 9), Kathleen Kelly-Arnold (D-Ward 2) and Kelly Thomas (R-Ward 12).
 Beaudry will, no doubt, raise his objections, and they are many.
 Will Kelly-Arnold and Thomas raise theirs if its a losing cause?
 Will Joe Lachance (R-at-Large)?
 Jim O’Connell (D-at-Large) has publicly said he’ll vote for it despite strong disagreements with it.
-It doesn’t look like the votes are there and the extreme effort to mobilize those favorable to its passage are designed to make sure that any opposition from “regular people,” the ones who pay the taxes and send their kids to the schools, is drowned out.
+It doesn’t look like the votes are there and the extreme effort to mobilize those favorable to its passage are designed to make sure that any opposition from “regular people,” the ones who pay the taxes and send their kids to the schools, will be drowned out.

 ~Richard H. Girard